Citizenship Invest Acquired by BLS International, Set for Rapid Global Expansion with Plans to Open Offices Worldwide

 Date

-(MENAFN- Karim Geadah) Dubai, UAE – 16 September 2024 - Citizenship Invest, a leading international advisory firm specializing in residency and citizenship by investment programs, is poised to embark on a rapid international expansion following the recent Acquisition by BLS International.
+(MENAFN- Cameo Comms) Dubai, UAE – 16 September 2024 - Citizenship Invest, a leading international advisory firm specializing in residency and citizenship by investment programs, is poised to embark on a rapid international expansion following the recent acquisition by BLS International.
 Citizenship Invest will leverage BLS’s extensive global infrastructure, including offices in 66 countries worldwide, to enhance its global reach and service offerings.
 BLS holds a contract of exclusivity with the Spanish Government for global visa processing and has agreements with 45 other governments, including Canada, Germany, Italy, and Hungary, to manage their visa processing across various countries.

 As part of its strategic plan, Citizenship Invest will open offices across the globe, significantly expanding its presence in key global markets.
 This expansion will be accompanied by a large-scale recruitment drive for sales consultants and other critical functions to support the company's growth.